centreborelli/dip-picker/docs/index.md

 ## Data

+Download and uncompress all the following files in the same folder

 * [well-log A](./48_19a-c2.zip)
 * [well-log B](./48_19a-c3.zip)
 * [well-log C](./48_19a-c4.zip)
 * [visualization of manua and automatic detections](./detections.zip)

 ## Online demo